 Small Terrier Breeds

-Now that we’ve considered some of the larger terriers, let’s look at some other different terrier types.
+Now that we’ve considered some of the larger terrier dog breeds, let’s look at some other different terrier types.
 In particular, we’ll now discuss the small terrier breeds.

 Terrier Dog Breeds – Staffordshire Bull Terrier